orsonteodoro/oiledmachine-overlay/CONTRIBUTING.md

     + or - in front of the USE flag.
 You may go against upstream defaults if the setting is not platform agnostic or would likely lead to breakage.

+* eclass rules:
+  - All .eclass must be GPL2 only or have a GPL2 compatible license header.
+  - All ebuilds have the basic headers rows @ECLASS, @MAINTAINER,
+    @SUPPORTED_EAPIS, @BLURB, @DESCRIPTION.
+  - All public functions must have the following @FUNCTION, @DESCRIPTION, and the same prefix matching the filename without extension.
+  - All internal functions must have @INTERNAL and be prefixed with _.
+  - All eclass variables and globals must have the following
+    @ECLASS_VARIABLE, @DESCRIPTION
+  - All eclasses must have EAPI compatibility switch-case or conditional check.

 * ebuild license rules:
   - All .ebuilds must be GPL2 only or have a GPL2 compatible license header.